damko/xkb_kinesis_advantage_dvorak_layout/README.md

 You will end up with a standard American Dvorak layout with all the additional vowels with diacritics required for the Italian language.

+## About vowels with diacritics

 To type **à** hold the SUPER_R (the key with the windows flag on the right thumb-block of your Kinesis) and hit _a_

 To type **À** hold the SUPER_R + SHIFT (any) and hit _a_

+Of course the same goes for each key having more hosting more than 2 characters (3rd level characters) like 1, 4, 5 etc.

 ## Multiple layouts